SUPRA: Superpixel Guided Loss for Improved Multi-modal Segmentation in Endoscopy: Introduction

 \section{Introduction}

 Computer vision has traditionally been an area of significant interest in many practical tasks.
-In medicine and other related fields, imaging techniques have shown great promise when used for segmentation, tracking, and detection in various applications.
-Furthermore, deep learning-based (DL) methods are increasingly being developed for medical imaging and endoscopy, as data becomes more available and procedures become more complex \cite{luo_advanced_2018}.
+In biomedical and surgical fields, imaging and image analysis techniques shown potential for various automated tasks such as segmentation \cite{pone}, tracking, and detection in clinical settings \cite{ali_comprehensive_2022}.
+Furthermore, deep learning-based (DL) methods are increasingly being developed and deployed in biomedical imaging -- notably in endoscopies \cite{npj_DM2023} -- as data becomes more available and procedures become more complex \cite{luo_advanced_2018}.

-These advances, however, have also highlighted several shortcomings in many DL methods, which arise from the nature of the medical settings: not only are the tasks themselves quite difficult, but data availability is a significant hurdle for most of the common methods used successfully in other domains \cite{ros_comparative_2021}.
-Furthermore, when there is available data, it tends to be limited to only a small fraction of the cases one would observe in real-world scenarios: everything from instruments and acquisition devices, to procedures used and the lighting conditions are variable and can change from a hospital-to-hospital basis \cite{jc-tec-2022}.
+These advances, however, have also highlighted several shortcomings in many DL methods, which arise from the nature of the medical setting: not only are the tasks themselves quite difficult, but data availability is a significant hurdle for most of the common methods used successfully in other domains \cite{ros_comparative_2021}.
+Furthermore, when there is available data, it tends to be limited to only a small fraction of the cases one would observe in real-world scenarios: everything from instruments and acquisition devices, to procedures used and the lighting conditions are variable and can change from a hospital-to-hospital \cite{jc-tec-2022}.

 One of such tasks where these data constraints become apparent is in computer vision applications for endoscopy.
-Since the models commonly trained for this use entail networks meant for very high volumes of data, the most commonly used methodologies in other domains are not always easily deployed in such settings.
-In particular, image segmentation often faces domain shift issues due to these data availability limitations, combined with the natural difficulty of the task itself.
-Existing methods used to overcome these difficulties are often network- or dataset-specific, requiring additional information to adapt to new data, which limits their use.
+Acquisition of medical data is expensive, and time consuming \cite{liu_unsupervised_2020}.
+Obtaining enough volume to improve training in specific tasks while accounting for variations introduced by different patients, instruments, and the complex nature of the environment is not a trivial task.
+To complicate matters further, there may be task-specific subdomains that use instrumentation that can significantly alter the visual properties of the frames being captured, limiting the usefulness of models not trained to perform in that subdomain.